damianhakert/damianhakert.github.io/source/jobs/senior-developer/index.html.md

 Some developers [specialize](/jobs/specialist) and focus on a specific area, such as packaging, performance or GitLab CI.
 Developers can specialize immediately after joining, or after some time, when they have gained familiarity with many areas of GitLab and find one they would like to focus on.

-We are currently only hiring Senior Backend Developers

 ## Responsibilities